Kinsale Capital Group (NASDAQ:KNSL) PT Lowered to $210.00

-Kinsale Capital Group (NASDAQ:KNSL) had its price target cut by Truist from $245.00 to $210.00 in a research report sent to investors on Tuesday, The Fly reports.
+Kinsale Capital Group (NASDAQ:KNSL) had its price objective lowered by Truist Securities from $245.00 to $210.00 in a research report released on Monday, Benzinga reports.
+Truist Securities currently has a buy rating on the financial services provider’s stock.

-KNSL has been the subject of several other reports.
-Truist Securities decreased their target price on shares of Kinsale Capital Group from $245.00 to $210.00 and set a buy rating for the company in a research note on Tuesday.
-Truist Financial boosted their target price on shares of Kinsale Capital Group from $220.00 to $245.00 in a research note on Thursday, January 14th.
-Finally, Compass Point upgraded shares of Kinsale Capital Group from a neutral rating to a buy rating and set a $225.00 target price for the company in a research note on Thursday, March 4th.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-The stock has an average rating of Buy and a consensus price target of $211.00.
+KNSL has been the subject of several other research reports.
+Truist lowered their target price on shares of Kinsale Capital Group from $245.00 to $210.00 in a report on Tuesday, April 13th.
+JPMorgan Chase & Co. lowered shares of Kinsale Capital Group from an overweight rating to a neutral rating in a report on Friday, April 16th.
+Truist Financial raised their price target on shares of Kinsale Capital Group from $220.00 to $245.00 in a research note on Thursday, January 14th.
+Finally, Compass Point raised shares of Kinsale Capital Group from a neutral rating to a buy rating and set a $225.00 price target on the stock in a research note on Thursday, March 4th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and four have given a buy rating to the stock.
+Kinsale Capital Group presently has a consensus rating of Buy and a consensus target price of $207.33.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, March 12th.
-Shareholders of record on Friday, February 26th were given a dividend of $0.11 per share.
+The business also recently announced a quarterly dividend, which was paid on Friday, March 12th.
+Investors of record on Friday, February 26th were paid a $0.11 dividend.
 The ex-dividend date was Thursday, February 25th.
 This is a boost from Kinsale Capital Group’s previous quarterly dividend of $0.09.
 This represents a $0.44 dividend on an annualized basis and a yield of 0.26%.
-Kinsale Capital Group’s dividend payout ratio is currently 18.26%.
+Kinsale Capital Group’s dividend payout ratio (DPR) is 18.26%.

 Kinsale Capital Group Company Profile